mrfragger/substitcher/README.md

 <details>
 <summary>tts (text to speech) that support chapters</summary>
-- my opinon of voice quality
+my opinon of voice quality
 - kokoro > edge > piper
 - Qwen3 and echo-tts are better than kokoro but require 16GB RAM minimum
+- KokoroTTS, piper.ttstool.com and edge-tts all are free to use

 https://github.com/kjyv/KokoroTTS Mac only
 - English (American and British) only